-Respect for human life is basic, and any attempt to use abortion, involuntary sterilization, or other coercive measures in family planning must be rejected.

-2. Population policies and programs should be fully integrated into, and reinforce, appropriate, market-oriented development policies; their objective should be clearly seen as an improvement in the human condition, and not merely an exercise in limiting births.

-3. Access to family education and services needs to be broadened, especially in the context of maternal/child health programs, in order to enable couples to exercise responsible parenthood.
-Consistent with values and customs, the U.S. favors offering courles a variety of medically approved methods.
+- 1. Respect for human life is basic, and any attempt to use abortion, involuntary sterilization, or other coercive measures in family planning must be rejected. - 2.
+Population policies and programs should be fully integrated into, and reinforce, appropriate, market-oriented development policies; their objective should be clearly seen as an improvement in the human condition, and not merely an exercise in limiting births. - 3.
+Access to family education and services is needed, to be had especially in the context of maternal/child health programs, in order to enable couples to exercise responsible parenthood.
+Consistent with values and customs, the U.S. favors offering couples a variety of medically approved methods.